michaelalfaro/200-r-bootcamp/index.md

 Paste the address to your github repository [here](http://tinyurl.com/bootcamp-repos).

 **Version control make Hulk mad!!!**
-Paste and email associated with your Dropbox account [here](https://tinyurl.com/bootcamp-db-emails).
+Paste an email associated with your Dropbox account [here](https://tinyurl.com/bootcamp-db-emails).
 Then, once I invite you to the folder, create a subfolder with your assignments.

 ### Schedule